 The Company reclassed some of the Deposits made for transactions on platforms in the third quarter of 2023 from short term to long-term mainly due to a slow turnover of these deposits in certain supply chains.
 During the fourth quarter of 2023, to properly reflect the increased risk on the recoverability of these slow-moving Deposits which might not be able to be recovered through the existing guarantees, management decided to take a 25% expected credit loss (ECL) on the total long-term balance as at December 31, 2023.
-During the second quarter of 2024, management decided to take a 25%-50% expected credit loss (ECL) on the total long-term balance for these overdue more than 360 days as at June 30, 2024.
-Considering the overall economic situation in China and the significant reduction of revenues during the first half year of 2024, management will continue to closely monitor the evolution of the business in order to determine if additional expected credit losses should be recorded in the quarters to come during 2024.
+During the first three quarters of 2024, management decided to take a 25%-100% expected credit loss (ECL) on the total long-term balance for these overdue more than 360 days as at September 30, 2024.
+Considering the overall economic situation in China and the significant reduction in revenues during the first three quarters of 2024, management will continue to closely monitor the business's evolution to determine if additional expected credit losses should be recorded or if any indication of reversal of expected credit losses is needed in the upcoming quarter of 2024.